gregorytoprak/graf/README.md

 - Zoom the sheet: scroll
 - Automatic saving to cookies
 - Manual saving to svg
+- Edit colors of selected

 ## Todo

-- [ ] Style nodes/edges in edit menu
-  - [ ] Need better handling of selection to mass-edit
 - [ ] n-Directional axes